 You should aim to do final editing, integration and formatting 24 hours before its due (past Core teams have indicated that this process, after all content is complete, can take at least 12 hours).

-contributions in your plan that are not original.
-As you know, the Plans
+in your plan that are not original.
+As you know, the Plans will be

-will be analyzed using TurnItIn.com for any similarities to Core Plans
+analyzed using TurnItIn.com for any similarities to Core Plans from

 So, not only will your team lose points for IMPROPER citations, your team will be referred to the Academic Conduct Committee.